 - d.
 Sole Remedy.
 These procedures shall be the sole remedy for challenging an award. - e.
 Authority to Resolve.
-The Chief Executive Officer or Designee, in the absence of the CEO, shall resolve the protest in accordance with the terms of the bid or proposal, and shall render a written decision to the protesting party no later than 5:00 PM on the fifth business day after the filing thereof. - f.
-Review of Chief Executive Officer's Decision. - 1.
-The protesting party may request a review of the Chief Executive Officer's decision by the Board by delivering a written request for review of the decision to the Chief Executive Officer by 5:00 PM on the fifth business day after the date of the written decision. - 2.
-The written notice shall include any written or physical materials, objects, statements, and arguments, which the Applicant deems relevant to the issues raised in the request for review. - 3.
-The Board will consider the request for review at the next regularly scheduled Board meeting after the request is received.
-It is within the Board's discretion whether to allow testimony or argument from the protesting party at the Board meeting.
-If it is determined by majority vote of Board members present at the meeting that the award is in violation of law, regulations or internal procedures of the Budget and Business Services Division or any another applicable authority, the Board shall cancel or revise the award as deemed appropriate, within three business days after the Board meeting. - 4.
-If it is determined by majority vote of Board members present at the meeting that the award should be upheld, the Board shall direct staff to notify the protesting party in writing of the Board decision with a copy furnished to all substantially affected persons or businesses within three business days of the Board meeting.
-The decision shall be final and conclusive as to JWB. - g.
+The Chief Financial Officer or designee shall resolve the protest, and shall render a written decision to the protesting party no later than 5:00 PM on the fifth business day after the filing of the protest. - f.
+Review of Chief Financial Officer's Decision. - i.
+The protesting party may request a review of the Chief Financial Officer's decision by delivering a written request for review of the decision to the Chief Executive Officer or designee by 5:00 PM on the fifth business day after the date of the written decision. - ii.
+The written notice shall include any written or physical materials, objects, statements, and arguments, which the protesting party deems relevant to the issues raised in the request for review. - iii.
+The Chief Executive Officer will consider the request for review and provide a written response within five (5) business days after the request is received.
+It is within the Chief Executive Officer's discretion whether to hear testimony or argument from the protesting party.
+If it is determined by the Chief Executive Officer that the award is in violation of law, regulations or internal procedures of the Budget and Business Services Division or any another applicable authority, the Chief Executive Officer shall direct the Budget and Business Services unit, at the same time as issuing the response, to cancel or revise the award as deemed appropriate.
+If it is determined by the Chief Executive Officer shall direct the Budget and Business Services unit, at the same time as issuing the response, to notify the Budget and Business Services unit, at the same time as issuing the response, to notify the Budget and Business Services unit, at the same time as issuing the response, to notify the Budget and Business Services unit, at the same time as issuing the response, to notify the Budget and Business Services unit, at the same time as issuing the response, to notify the Budget and Business Services unit, at the same time as issuing the response, to notify the protesting party in writing of the decision.
+The decision of the Chief Executive Officer shall be final and conclusive as to JWB. - g.
 Stay of Procurement during Protests.
 The decision to stay a procurement during protests shall be at the sole discretion of the Chief Executive Officer.